Why should you have travel insurance during your trips?

 Well, this will depend mostly on where are you from and what kind of coverage you want for your trip.
 If you research on the internet, you should be able to find a lot of options.

-However, I have already researched A LOT have compared a lot of travel insurances and I always end up with the 3 online options that follow:
+However, I have already researched A LOT and have compared a lot of travel insurances and I always end up with the 3 online options that follow:

 The cheapest travel insurance on the market!!